sevdeetoz/sevdeetoz/README.md

 - 👋 Hi, I’m @sevdeetoz
-- 👀 I’m interested in CNN and machine learning algorithms for medical image processing (classification)
+- 👀 I’m interested in CNN and machine learning algorithms for medical image processing
-- 🌱 I’m currently learning CNNs
-- 💞️ I’m looking to collaborate on texture analysis and classification
+- 💞️ I’m looking to collaborate on segmentation and classification
 - 📫 How to reach me: sevdeetoz@gmail.com

 <!---